MewesK/TwigExcelBundle/Resources/doc/twig_tags.rst

 \+ revisionsPassword     string              Cannot be tested - not supported by the reader
-\+ workbookPassword      string              Cannot be tested - not supported by the reader subject                  string    X    X title                    string    X    X
+\+ workbookPassword      string              Cannot be tested - not supported by the reader subject                  string    X    X template                 string    X    X    The path can be an absolute system path or a Twig namespace prefixed path like '@AppBundle/...' or a custom one like '@Templates/...'.
+Works for CSV too. title                    string    X    X
 =======================  ========  ===  ===  ===========